 VICIOUS ANIMAL: Any animal which is dangerously aggressive, including, but not limited to, any animal which has bitten or in any other manner attacked any person or animal.

+VOICE AND SIGHT CONTROL: A dog is under “voice and sight control” if the behavior of a dog that is not leashed or otherwise physically restrained by its owner does not, without regard to circumstances or distractions:

+Leave direct visual contact with the owner;

+Charge, chase, or otherwise display aggression toward any person or behave toward any person in a manner that a reasonable person would find harassing or disturbing;

+Charge, chase or otherwise display aggression toward any animal; or

+Fail to come to and stay with the owner immediately upon command by such person.

 WILD, EXOTIC OR DANGEROUS ANIMAL: Any animal which is not completely domesticated, or which is not native to North America, or which, irrespective of geographic origin, is of a wild or predatory nature, or any other animal which, because of its size, growth propensity, vicious nature or other characteristics would constitute an unreasonable danger to human life, health or property if not kept, maintained or confined in a safe and secure manner.
 Those animals, however domesticated, shall include, but are not limited to:

-Alligators and crocodiles
+Alligators and crocodiles;

-Bears (Ursidae): All bears including grizzly bears, brown bears and black bears.
+Bears (Ursidae): All bears including grizzly bears, brown bears and black bears;

-Cat family (Felidae): All except the commonly accepted domesticated cats, and including cheetah, cougars, leopards, lions, lynx, panthers, mountain lions, tigers, wildcats, etc.
+Cat family (Felidae): All except the commonly accepted domesticated cats, and including cheetah, cougars, leopards, lions, lynx, panthers, mountain lions, tigers, wildcats, etc.;

-Dog family (Canidae): All except domesticated dogs, and including wolf, fox coyote, dingo, etc.
+Dog family (Canidae): All except domesticated dogs, and including wolf, fox coyote, dingo, etc.;

-Porcupine (Erethizontodae).
+Porcupine (Erethizontodae);

-Primate (Hominidae): All nonhuman primates.
+Primate (Hominidae): All nonhuman primates;

-Raccoon (Prosynnidae): All raccoons, including eastern raccoon, desert raccoon, ringtailed cat, etc.
+Raccoon (Prosynnidae): All raccoons, including eastern raccoon, desert raccoon, ringtailed cat, etc.;

-Skunks.
+Skunks;

-Venomous fish and piranha.
+Venomous fish and piranha;

-Venomous snakes and lizards.
+Venomous snakes and lizards; and